stoneharry/RCEPatcher/README.md

 The program can be downloaded from the releases.

 Simply drag and drop your `WoW.exe` game file onto the `RCEPatcher.exe`.
 This will work for servers with custom executables too.
-It creates a copy of the file with the file name ending in `_patched.exe`, i.e: `WoW.exe` would be patched to `WoW_patched.exe`.
+It creates a copy of the file with the file name ending in `_RCE_fix.exe`, i.e: `WoW.exe` would be patched to `WoW_RCE_fix.exe`.

 If the patched file already exists or the executable is already patched, then the program will do nothing.